dynexcoin/Dynex-Neuromorphic-Chip/README.md

 PalSat is a very efficient parallel implementation and has been designed to achieve high computational speed.
 It requires PalSat 16-28 million flips (=computing operations) for finding solutions.

 *In comparison, the Dynex reference implementation, which has not been optimised for speed but to showcase the calculations in a clear and understandable way in the source code, requires only between 15 - 183 integration steps to find a solution.
+TTS for Dynex is greatly improved in the DNX mining software implementations.

 ### Notes and Remarks